 house – day 92 – many small things

 The plumbers have said the shower room shower tray needs to be raised to enable the right drop for the waste pipe (despite the fact the shower room has a raised floor).
-A bit pointless buying low-profile shower trays, then, as both trays are now 110mm off the ground.
+So it was a bit pointless buying low-profile shower trays, as both trays are now 110mm off the ground.
 We’ll also have to box in the waste pipe and modify the built-out part of the wall to accomodate the new exit point.

 Fiona got started on working on the internal doors (again) and I modified the studwork in the shower room for the moved waste pipe.
 Next step – board what I can of the studwork.
 I’ll have to leave one panel off as the pipework for the shower mixer will also have to raised 130mm to allow for the raised shower tray.